stone-payments/kong-plugin-template-transformer/CONTRIBUTING.md

 | `:facepunch:`         | :facepunch:         | when resolving conflicts                        |
 | `:hammer:`            | :hammer:            | when changing configuration files               |

+- If possible, link the commit to the corresponding task in our JIRA.

-Commit exemple:
+Commit example:
 ```
-git commit -m ":arrow_up: Updates rockspec"
+git commit -m ":arrow_up: (APIDC-001) Updates rockspec"
 ```

 ### Pull Requests

-- **DO** give PRs short-but-descriptive names (e.g. &quot;Improves code coverage for System.Console by 10%&quot;, not &quot;Fix #1234&quot;).
+- **DO** give PRs short-but-descriptive names (e.g. "Improves code coverage for System.Console by 10%", not "Fix #1234").
-- **DO NOT** submit &quot;work in progress&quot; PRs.
+- **DO NOT** submit "work in progress" PRs.
 A PR should only be submitted when it is considered ready for review and subsequent merging by the contributor.
 - **DO** tag any users that should know about and/or review the change.
 - **DO** submit all code changes via pull requests (PRs) rather than through a direct commit.
 PRs will be reviewed and potentially merged by the repo maintainers after a peer review that includes at least one maintainer.
 - **DO** ensure each commit successfully builds.
-The entire PR must pass all tests in the Continuous Integration (CI) system before it&#39;ll be merged.
+The entire PR must pass all tests in the Continuous Integration (CI) system before it'll be merged.
 - **DO NOT** mix independent, unrelated changes in one PR.
 Separate real product/test code changes from larger code formatting/dead code removal changes.
 Separate unrelated fixes into separate PRs, especially if they are in different assemblies.
 - **DO** address PR feedback in an additional commit(s) rather than amending the existing commits, and only rebase/squash them when necessary.
 This makes it easier for reviewers to track changes.
-If necessary, squashing should be handled by the merger using the &quot;squash and merge&quot; feature, and should only be done by the contributor upon request.
+If necessary, squashing should be handled by the merger using the "squash and merge" feature, and should only be done by the contributor upon request.
-- **DO** all the PRs to `develop` branch unless it is a `hotfix`
+- **DO** all the PRs to `develop` branch unless it is a `hotfix`.
+For this one you should do for both `develop` and `master` branches.

 ### Guiding Principles